-To participate in the Mississippi Youth Institute, students research a global issue and write a paper under the supervision of a teacher or mentor (using the downloadable guidelines above).
+To participate in the Mississippi Youth Institute, high school students research a global issue and write a paper under the supervision of a teacher or mentor (using the downloadable guideline above and resources below).

-Registration and paper submission due online by: February 7, 2020
+Registration and paper submission have been extended and are now due online by: February 3, 2023.

 There is no registration cost to participate in the Institute and meals will be provided during the event.
-However, both student and teacher/mentor participants must organize their own transportation to and from the event in Starkville, MS.
+However, both student and teacher/mentor participants must organize their own transportation to and from the event in Mississippi.